-Figures 9 and 10 show hydrochemical trend data for gasoline in source area wells (MW-1 and MW-5) and downgradient wells (MW-2, MW-3, MW-6, and MW-8), respectively, for the past 6 years of monitoring.
+Figures 9 and 10 show hydrochemical trend data for gasoline in source area wells (MW-1 and MW-5) and downgradient wells (MW-2, MW-3, MW-6, and MW-8), respectively, for the past 7 years of monitoring.

 Source area wells MW-1 and MW-5 showed an overall trend of increased gasoline concentration between December 2001 and June 2005, followed by a decrease in December 2005, and thereafter the increasing trend continued.
-Historically, MW-5 has displayed higher gasoline concentrations than MW-1; however, during the monitoring events in June and September 2005; March, September, and December 2006; and March 2007, the concentrations of gasoline in MW-1 exceeded that of MW-5.
-Because of very low groundwater, MW-5 has not had sufficient water for sampling since March 2007.
-Gasoline concentrations have generally shown the expected seasonal trend of higher concentrations in the high-water (rainy) period and lower concentrations in the low-water (dry) period.
-This drop in concentration has been quite pronounced since March 2007 due to the much lower than average groundwater conditions.
+During the monitoring events in June and September 2005; March, September, and December 2006; and March 2007, the concentrations of gasoline in MW-1 exceeded that of MW-5, even though MW-5 has historically had higher concentrations.
+The highest concentrations were again observed in MW-5 during this December 2008 sampling event, most likely due to the significant amount of rain received during the December 2008 month.
+MW-5 had not been sampled from June 2007 to September 2008 due to the absence of water.